emicklei/gmig/README.md

     }

 If you decide to store state files of different projects in one Bucket then set the state object name to reflect this, eg. `myproject-gmig-state`.
-If you want to apply the same migrations to different regions/zones then choose a target folder name to reflect this, eg. `my-production-project-us-east`.
+If you want to apply the same migrations to different regions/zones then choose a target folder name to reflect this, eg. `my-gcp-production-project-us-east`.
 Values for `region` and `zone` are required if you want to create Compute Engine resources.
 The `env` map can be used to parameterize commands in your migrations.
 All commands will have access to the value of `$FOO`.

 ### new [title]